 - Potent inhibition of DHODH.
 The binding affinity of farudodstat to DHODH is up to two orders of magnitude stronger than first generation DHODH inhibitors, such as leflunomide and teriflunomide, and other clinical stage compounds. - Addresses the toxicities associated with first generation inhibitors.
 Existing DHODH inhibitors, such as leflunomide and teriflunomide, are associated with significant off-target toxicities and carry black box warnings for hepatotoxicity and reproductive toxicity.
 Farudodstat has been found to be well tolerated in Phase 1 and Phase 2 studies.
 In rats and mice, farudodstat was not hepatotoxic at doses three times higher than the doses of teriflunomide at which hepatotoxicity was observed, despite farudodstat being over 30 times more potent at inhibiting DHODH, and this study suggested that the ontarget mechanism of DHODH inhibition was not responsible for the hepatotoxicity observed with teriflunomide.
 Furthermore, in work undertaken by Liverpool University, a world leading center for hepatotoxicity, scientists evaluated the hepatotoxic potential of a panel of six DHODH inhibitors in two hepatic in vitro models.
-In one model, farudodstat was shown to be the least toxic compound tested despite being one of the most potent DHODH inhibitors, while teriflunomide and leflunomide were equally the most toxic compounds tested. - Highly favorable pharmacokinetic (PK) profile.
+In one model, farudodstat was shown to be the least toxic compound tested despite being one of the most potent DHODH inhibitors, while teriflunomide and leflunomide were equally the most toxic compounds tested.
+In the ongoing Phase 2a proof of concept study in AA, emerging blinded safety data has shown no liver or other major safety concerns to date. - Highly favorable pharmacokinetic (PK) profile.
 Both leflunomide and teriflunomide take between three and four weeks to build to therapeutic levels and two years to clear completely after dosing is stopped.
 In contrast, farudodstat reaches full exposure in 24 hours with a half-life of 16 hours allowing rapid clearance following cessation of treatment.
 Farudodstat shows a linear, dose-proportional PK profile and allows for once-daily, oral dosing which is important in ensuring patient compliance.